Senate 560

 §12-3B-4.
 Authorization of qualifying state tokens.

-(a) The Treasurer shall maintain and publish a list of stable tokens that meet all requirements of this article.
+(b) The Treasurer shall maintain and publish a list of all authorized stable tokens that meet all requirements of this article.

 (c) A stable token does not qualify if it: